 A new normal calls for new traditions.
 The Franklin & Marshall Class of 2024 was eager to usher one in on Aug.
 26.

-The inaugural Lux et Lex Walk provided first-year students the opportunity to symbolically begin their College passage.
+The inaugural Lux et Lex Walk provided first-year students the opportunity to symbolically begin their College journeys.
 Grouped by F&M's five College Houses, students completed a ceremonious walk beneath the metal arch spanning Klauder-Apple Walkway.

 Inscribed with Lux et Lex – Light and Law – the arch captures the ethos of F&M. A display of flags lined the walkway to represent the 108 international students in this year’s incoming class.